 At Christina’s hospital bedside, with her sons and family members beside her, Christina was assisted to breathe through a tube.
 She remained mostly unconscious.
 Initial hope and optimism in the first few weeks slowly gave way to the growing realisation that Christina would not be restored to the person she was, even if her body somehow pulled through.

 As part of her diligent advance care planning, Christina formally appointed one of her sons as her Medical Power of Attorney.
-This meant he was her representative decision-maker and had access to her Advance Care Directive.
+This meant he was her representative decision-maker and had access to her advance care directive.
 With each day at their mum’s bedside, it was becoming increasingly apparent that the document would be needed.

 “For mum, life was about more than just having a heart-beat.
 It was vital that she could be active, connected and have a purpose.
-She articulated this with extraordinary clarity in her advance care plan.
+She articulated this with extraordinary clarity in her advance care directive.
 There was no ambiguity about what she would want,” said one of Christina’s son.

 Christina had written the following as part of her directive: